pamelatech/scim-use-case-revamp/use_cases.md

    The Resource Subscribers will consume all the resource information from the RM.
    Typically we will see this use case in small to mid size organization where resources were organized in a non standard and non open platform for Resources Management and it isn't possible to cut/replace everything with a new system.

 ### 3.3.
-One or more RC/RU, with single RM and multiple RS
+One or more RC/RU, with single RM/RC/RU/RS and multiple RS
-   In this use case, the authority for the CRUD operation to the Resource Object and its Resource Attributes does not belong to the Resource Manager, thi sis done in a separate entity that has this responsibilities.
+   In this use case, the authority for the CRUD operation to the Resource Object and its Resource Attributes does not belong to the Resource Manager, this is done in a separate entity that has this responsibilities.
    A good example of this is use case is those Organization that have their HR application, and the lifecycle of the resource (typically groups and Users) is done by that application.
    We could also have this use case where the RM is extended with the Roles of RC/RU for extra resources that are not authoritative by the "HR System", but normally that bring more complexity to the authority models for the CRUD operation of the resources.
-   The Resource Subscribers will consume all the resource information from the RM.
    Typically we will see this use case in mid to large organization where no structure method to handle the resources and they start fresh or it is a greenfield.

 ### 3.4.
-One or more ERC, one RC/RU, with single RM and multiple RS
+One or more ERC, one or more RC/RU, with single RM/RC/RU/RS and multiple RS
-   In this use case the Resource information is in a External Resource Creator, and the entity that has the role of RC/RU (example given before the HR System) consumes information from the ERC, but it add extra Resource Attributes, so from a model perspective, the RM get its authoritative Information from both systems the RC/RU and ERC.
+   In this use case the Resource information is in a External Resource Creator, and the entity that has the role of RC/RU (example given before the HR System) consumes information from the ERC.
+To avoid delays or loops the RM will also get original information from the ERC, just like the RC/RU.
+The RC/RU can add extra Resource Attributes, so from a model perspective, the RM get its authoritative Information from both systems the RC/RU and from the ERC.
    In this model there need to be careful thoughts so that we avoid loops where specific Resource Attributes write over and over again by the ERC and RC/RU.
+   Typically we will see this use case in mid to large organization where resources were organized in a non standard, non open platform for Resources Management and it isn't possible to cut/replace everything with a new system.

+### 3.5.
+One or more ERC, one or more RC/RU, with single RM/RC/RU/RS and multiple RS/RU
+   In this use case we we add the capability of the Resource Subscriber to be also an Resource Update, it is very common that an SaaS application can be authoritative for specific RA and add extra details to the RO.
    The Resource Subscribers will consume all the resource information from the RM.
-   Typically we will see this use case in mid to large organization where the where there were no structure method to handle the resources and the Organization start fresh or it is a greenfield Organization.
-   The Resource Subscribers will consume all the resource information from the RM.
-   Typically we will see this use case in mid to large organization where resources were organized in a non standard and non open platform for Resources Management and it isn't possible to cut/replace everything with a new system.
+   Typically we will see this use case in large organization where resources were organized in a non standard, non open platform for Resources Management and it isn't possible to cut/replace everything with a new system.

-### 3.5.
-One or more ERC, one or more RC/RU, with single RM/RU/RS and multiple RS/RU

 ### 3.6.
-One or more ERC, one or more RC/RU/RS, with single RM/RU/RS and multiple RS/RU
+One or more ERC, one or more RC/RU/RS, with single RM/RC/RU/RS and multiple RS/RU
+   In this use case we introduce the possibility of the RC/RU (example given before the HR System) be interested in the attribute that was created updated by the RS/RU (also known as the SaaS application), an example could be adding the business email that was created by the mail service (that came from RS/RU) to the HR information service (the RC/RU/RS element)
+   Typically we will see this use case in large organization where resources were organized in a non standard, non open platform for Resources Management and it isn't possible to cut/replace everything with a new system.

 ### 3.7.
-One or more ERC, one or more RC/RU/RS, with one or more RM/RU/RS and multiple RS/RU
+One or more ERC, one or more RC/RU/RS, with one or more RM/RC/RU/RS and multiple RS/RU
+   In this use case we introduce the possibility of having multiple Resource Managers, where the information from  the RO/RA is consolidated across different domains/services.
+   As in the previous 3 uses cases we need to have careful thoughts so that we avoid loops where specific Resource Attributes write over and over again by the ERC and RC/RU, having now extra consideration for the fact that now we can have multiple Resource Managers.
+   Typically we will see this use case in large organization, or between organization that have their own business to business communication and have the need for exchange information about Resources.
+Many other good example can be provided like organizations that by merging or acquisition, arrive to a situation where multiple RM exist, and they IT departments have to merge Resource information.

 ## 4. Security Considerations
    Authentication and authorization must be guaranteed for the SCIM